 Finally, we had noticed when cooking that the wood behind the cooker gets quite greasy.
 We do a lot of cooking and I’m sure some of Maria’s recipes will be along shortly….
 We already had a small splash panel that we had designed but this wasn’t doing enough and so we have protected the whole of the panel, up to the extractor fan, with an easily wiped clean stainless panel.

-I am expecting this to be the last of the stainless work that we need for our travels although Maria has already started talking about replacement boarding ladders, ours apparently went swimming a number of years before we took ownership.
-To be fair we may need something like this for when we are bows to the dock – it is quite a jump up to the bow in these situations.
+I am expecting this to be the last of the stainless work that we need for our travels, having already replaced our anchor, although Maria has already started talking about replacement boarding ladders, ours apparently went swimming a number of years before we took ownership.
+To be fair we may need something like this for when we are bows to the dock – it is quite a jump up to the bow in these situations and of course one would want a ladder that matched the shiny, stainless anchor!
 That will be for another day but we are getting there.